AdaGold/task-list-front-end/project-docs/wave-03.md

 Create or refactor the following features to connect the Task List Front End to the Task List Back End (Task List API)

 - In the `App`, use the `useEffect` hook to make an API call to get the list of tasks from the database when the React app is loaded.
-- Update the `toggleCompleteTask` callback function (the function that toggles the state of completion; it may have different name) in the `App` such that marking a task complete or incomplete in the front end makes a change to the state of the task in the database.
+- Update the `toggleCompleteTask` callback function (the function that toggles the state of completion; you may have named it something different) in the `App` such that marking a task complete or incomplete in the front end makes a change to the state of the task in the database.
-- Update the `deleteTask` callback function (the function that deletes a task; it may have a different name) in the `App` such that deleting a task in the front end, deletes the task from the database.
+- Update the `deleteTask` callback function (the function that deletes a task; you may have named it something different) in the `App` such that deleting a task in the front end deletes the task from the database.

 ## API Endpoints: